SecretFoundation/Profiles/contributors/Validators/secretnodes/README.md

 # secretnodes

 We are the first/original community incorporated company to form around Secret Network and our roots in the community go back to the 2017 ENG ICO.
-We have played a part in every part of the history of the network and are committed to continuing to support and grow the ecosystem as a whole with further develpment.
+We have played a role in all major aspects of the history of the network and are committed to continuing to support and grow the ecosystem as a whole with further develpment efforts.

 ## Team